HangingBallsack/Notes/INF226_notes.md

 ### Diverse double compiling
-- For two programs, X and Y, are **functionally equivalent** if the output of X is the same as the output of Y when they are given the same input
+- For two programs, X and Y, are **functionally equivalent** if the output of X is the same as the output of Y when they are given the same input.
+But for example bubble sort and quicksort isn't the same.

 **Conclusions**
 - Should a "trusting trust" type attack be part of our threat model?